yemami/MWA-Practice/README.md

 # MWA-Practice
-plan to cover CRUD operation in express plan to cover CRUD operation in mongoDB
+plan to cover CRUD operation in express and mongoDB

 and different portion related to javaScript i will cover in this repo